-China remained silent on Friday about a reported visit by North Korea's secretive leader Kim Jong-il, with no official word on a trip analysts believe may be to line up Beijing behind his dynastic succession plans.
+China kept silent on Friday about a reported visit by North Korea's secretive leader, Kim Jong-il, that analysts say appears intended to line up Beijing behind his dynastic succession plans.

-Kim may be seeking China's show of approval for succession plans, but if he is then Beijing is unlikely to shed any details.
-The two countries are deeply secretive about their dealings.
+Kim may be seeking approval for succession plans from China, his beleaguered country's key economic and political backer, but Beijing is unlikely to shed any details as the two countries are deeply secretive about their dealings.

-Many analysts say Kim appears in failing health after a suspected stroke in 2008, and some say he may be in a hurry to secure his son's succession to the dynasty that has ruled North Korea since its founding after World War Two.
+Many analysts say Kim appears in feeble health, and some say he may be hastening his son's succession to the dynasty that has ruled North Korea since its founding after World War Two.

-China has only officially confirmed Kim's previous visits after he left, and there have no reports this time in the either country's state-controlled media.
+China has only officially confirmed Kim's previous visits after he left, and there have been no reports this time in either country's state-controlled media.

-It would be the second time since May that Kim has visited, China, which helps prop up North Korea's frail economy.
+It would be the second time since May that Kim has visited China.

-(Additional reporting by Jack Kim in Seoul, Tabassum Zakaria in Washington and Chris Buckley in Beijing; Writing by Chris Buckley; Editing by David Fox)
+(Additional reporting by Jack Kim and Jeremy Laurence in Seoul, Tabassum Zakaria in Washington and Chris Buckley in Beijing; Writing by Chris Buckley; Editing by Nick Macfie)